TobiWilhelm/IotHeisl/README.md

 5) You should see Wi-Fi connect, MQTT connect, and periodic test publishes

 ## How it talks
-- MQTT topics: base is haus/<HOUSEID>.
-Commands arrive on haus/<HOUSEID>/cmd.
-State goes to haus/<HOUSEID>/state.
-Telemetry goes to haus/<HOUSEID>/telemetry.
+- MQTT topics: base is haus/\<HOUSEID\>.
+Commands arrive on haus/\<HOUSEID\>/cmd.
+State goes to haus/\<HOUSEID\>/state.
+Telemetry goes to haus/\<HOUSEID\>/telemetry.
 A periodic test publish currently goes to haus/99 from main.py.
-- Display updates: the LCD updates when the handler receives topic "haus1/Status" with payload OK / ERROR / WARNING.
-With the current code this happens via UDP fallback (MQTT subscribes to haus/<HOUSEID>/cmd, which does not match haus1/Status).
+- Display updates: the LCD updates when the handler receives topic haus1/Status with payload OK / ERROR / WARNING.
+With the current code this happens via UDP fallback (MQTT subscribes to haus/\<HOUSEID\>/cmd, which does not match haus1/Status).
-- Fallback: if MQTT stays down for ~10s, the loop listens for UDP broadcasts and the heartbeat is sent as UDP "<topic>;<payload>" on port 5005.
+- Fallback: if MQTT stays down for ~10s, the loop listens for UDP broadcasts and the heartbeat is sent as UDP {topic};{payload} on port 5005.
 It does not forward all MQTT topics over UDP.
 - Heartbeat: every ~2s the loop sends a test message; it is MQTT when connected, or UDP when in fallback.

 ## UDP vs MQTT message format
-- UDP broadcast in this repo is a single text string built as "<topic>;<payload>".
-Example: "haus/01/Status;OK".
-It is sent to config.BROADCAST_IP:config.UDP_PORT and the receiver splits on the first ";" to recover topic and payload.
+- UDP broadcast in this repo is a single text string built like the mqtt standard as {topic};{payload}.
+Example: haus/01/Status;OK.
+It is sent to "\<BROADCAST_IP\>:\<UDP_PORT\>" and the receiver splits on the first ; to recover topic and payload.
 - MQTT messages carry topic and payload as separate fields in the protocol.
 You publish to a broker, and subscribers receive the topic and payload without manual formatting.

 ## Example status message (UDP)